Jackson County GA DUI Lawyer- Jackson County GA DUI Attorney

 DID YOU KNOW THERE ARE TWO CASES AGAINST YOU WHEN YOU ARE CHARGED WITH DUI: A CRIMINAL CASE AND A CIVIL CASE THAT CAN TAKE AWAY YOUR DRIVER'S LICENSE:

-GEORGIA DUI LICENSE SUSPENSION - THE 10-DAY LETTER:
+GEORGIA DUI LICENSE SUSPENSION - THE 30-DAY LETTER:

 The officer that arrested you for DUI has TWO cases against you: a criminal case and an Administrative License (ALS) case.
 The criminal case starts with your arraignment, which is usually listed on your citation or on your bond.
 The ALS case starts when the DDS-1205 form (ALS Suspension notice) is submitted to the Department of Driver Services.
-You only have TEN (10) days to file a hearing request or your driver's license will be suspended automatically.
+You only have THIRTY (30) days to file a hearing request or your driver's license will be suspended automatically.
+Alternatively, you can request an ignition interlock device.
 The State charges a fee of $150 to request the ALS hearing.
 Choose a seasoned Jackson County DUI Lawyer to help protect your Georgia driver's license.

 Keep in mind that the process for ALS is separate from the DUI case and is very complicated.
 Having an attorney with experience handling this type of hearing makes it less confusing and increases the likelihood of a positive outcome.
 You can avoid a lot of hassle by letting your attorney handle it for you.
 The Jackson County DUI Attorneys in our office have handled many ALS hearings and can appear on your behalf.
 This will allow you to go to work, school, or to meet any other responsibility while we attend the hearing for you.